Lysophosphatidic acid receptor 1 (LPA1) in pulmonary fibrosis fact sheet

 Pulmonary fibrosis (fibrosis occurring in the lungs) is a chronic, life-threatening interstitial lung disease (ILD) that is associated with worsening respiratory symptoms and reduced quality of life.1,2

-Fibrosis is defined by the overgrowth, hardening and/or scarring of various tissues.1 It can occur in virtually any organ and results from inflammation that may be caused by a number of factors.1,3
+Fibrosis is defined by the overgrowth, hardening and/or scarring of various tissues.1 It can occur in virtually any organ and results from a maladaptive wound healing response to persistent injury.1,3,4,5

-Pulmonary fibrosis occurs when lung tissue becomes damaged and scarred, reducing the lungs' ability to expand, collapse and, ultimately, function effectively.4-6 The disease can lead to respiratory failure and death.1,2
+Pulmonary fibrosis occurs when lung tissue becomes damaged and scarred, reducing the lung's ability to expand, collapse and, ultimately, function effectively.6-8 The disease can lead to respiratory failure and death.1,2

 Understanding PF subtypes: PPF and IPF

-Progressive pulmonary fibrosis (PPF) is the preferred term to describe patients that have ILD with a progressive fibrotic phenotype.7
+Progressive pulmonary fibrosis (PPF) is the clinical designation to describe patients who have ILD with a progressive fibrotic phenotype.9

-Many people living with PPF and IPF are physically impaired, experience a progressive decline in lung function, have diffculty performing simple daily activities due to breathlessness and require continuous supplemental oxygen to ease the burden of normal breathing.
+Many people living with PPF and IPF are physically impaired, experience a progressive decline in lung function, have diffculty performing simple daily activities due to breathlessness and chronic cough and require continuous supplemental oxygen to ease the burden of normal breathing.

-As a result, a significant need exists for new therapies.8
+As a result, a significant need exists for new, transformational therapies.10

 LPA in pulmonary fibrosis

-Lysophosphatidic acid (LPA) promotes wound healing and collagen deposition.
+Lysophosphatidic acid (LPA) mediates a multicellular response to wound healing and collagen deposition.

-Increased LPA levels and activation of LPA1 have been implicated in the pathogenesis of pulmonary fibrosis.9
+Increased LPA levels and activation of LPA1 have been implicated in the pathogenesis of pulmonary fibrosis.11

-A preclinical in vitro and in vivo study found that antagonizing—or blocking— LPA1 receptors may have an impact in treating lung injury and fibrosis.5
+Preclinical in vitro and in vivo studies found that targeting LPA1 may have an impact in treating lung injury and fibrosis.7,12,13

 REFERENCES: